Skip to Content

 For example, if you have a filter for Size and a filter for Colour:

-SmallandMediumin the Size filter shows items that are Small OR Medium - Then selecting
+• Selecting Small and Medium in the Size filter shows items that are Small OR Medium

 This means visitors can select multiple options within a single filter to broaden results, while adding more filters narrows results down.